ogradyc01/GoldenCheetah/Preferences_General.md

 _Note: The value is defined for all users._

-* STS average (days) / LTS average (days): STS (Short Term Stress) and LTS (Long Term Stress) days are used in the calculation of your ......
+* STS average (days) / LTS average (days): STS (Short Term Stress) and LTS (Long Term Stress) days are the time constants used in the calculation of STS and LTS in the PMC charts

 _Note_: STS and LTS value is stored per user.

-* PMC Stress Balance Today: .....
+* PMC Stress Balance Today: If flaged, the training of a certain day is considered in the SB value of this day already.
+If not flaged, the SB change would take effect on the next day.

 * Athlete Library: See detailed description here: [Setting the athlete library](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics:-Setting-the-athlete-library)

-* Workout Library: .....
+* Workout Library: Directory to store the 'Train' view related files,...